burner/graphqld/README.md

 }
 ```

-You get back Json in that looks like
+You get back json that looks like:
 ```JS
 {
   "error": [],